 Hovav Shacham

-Hovav Shacham joined the University of Texas at Austin in 2018.
+Hovav Shacham joined The University of Texas at Austin in 2018.
 His research interests are in applied cryptography, systems security, privacy-enhancing technologies, and technology policy.
-Shacham was a student at Stanford and a postdoctoral fellow at the Weizmann Institute.
-From 2007 to 2018, he was on the faculty at the University of California, San Diego.
-He received the 2017 ACM CCS Test-of-Time Award for his 2007 paper that introduced return-oriented programming.
-Shacham took part in California’s 2007 “Top-to-Bottom” voting systems review and served on the advisory committee for California’s 2011–13 post-election risk-limiting audit pilot program.
-His work has been cited by the Federal Trade Commission, the National Highway Traffic Safety Administration, and the RAND Corporation.
+Shacham was a student at Stanford and a postdoc at the Weizmann Institute.
+From 2007 to 2018, he was on the faculty at UCSD.
+His work has been recognized with four “test-of-time” awards, including one at ACM CCS 2017 for his 2007 paper that introduced return-oriented programming.
+Shacham took part in California’s 2007 “Top-to-Bottom” voting systems review.
+His work has been cited by the National Academies, the Federal Trade Commission, the National Highway Traffic Safety Administration, and the RAND Corporation.

 Research